bpotterbaum/pjax-rails-example/README.md

 pjax-rails-example
 ==================

 This is a simple, working implementation of Pjax on a vanilla rails app.
-Based off of Chris Wanstrath's [PJAX](https://github.com/defunkt/jquery-pjax)
+Based off of Chris Wanstrath's [PJAX](https://github.com/defunkt/jquery-pjax) just include the jquery.pjax.js file in your pipeline and start coding.

 ERB
 ```html